krauseannelize/project-data-analysis/snack-attack-shack/log-data-transformation.md

        IF(MAXIFS(dynamic[orderCount], dynamic[customerID], B2)<=2,
           IF((DATE(2024,4,30) - MAXIFS(dynamic[orderDate], dynamic[customerID], B2)) > 180, "Non-Returning", "Dormant"),
         IF(AND(MAX(dynamic[sinceLastOrder]) > 365, (DATE(2024,4,30) - MAXIFS(dynamic[orderDate], dynamic[customerID], B2)) > 180), "Dormant", "Regular")))`
+  - Step 49: Inserted a new column "productStatus" in the "analysis-dynamic" worksheet looking up the status in the "2 products" worksheet and assigning "Discontinued" and "Current".
+  - Step 50: Created a pivot table in the "summary" worksheet with the following configuration:
+    - Rows:
+      - productStatus (sorted ascending by productStatus).
+      - productName (sorted descending by SUM of revenue).
+   - Values:
+     - Order Count: COUNTUNIQUE of orderID.
+     - Total Revenue: SUM of revenue.
+     - Last Order: MAX of orderDate.
+  - Step 51: Created a second pivot table in the "summary" worksheet with the following configuration:
+    - Rows:
+      - productName (sorted ascending by productName).
+      - Month: orderDate (sorted ascending by orderDate and grouped by year-month).
+    - Values:
+      - Total Revenue: SUM of revenue.
+    - Filter: Applied a filter to productName, to focus individually on each of the four discontinued products in the top 25 products by revenue (e.g., Alice Mutton).
+  - Step 52: Copied the filtered pivot table three times to generate individual tables for each of the remaining products (Thüringer Rostbratwurst, Rössle Sauerkraut, and Perth Pasties).
+  - Step 53: Created area graphs for each of the four discontinued products in the "visualizations" worksheet.
+Each graph includes a moving average trendline to illustrate changes in revenue patterns over time.